ChristanDaniel/test/README.md

 ## Installation

-Follow the steps below to set up the Next.js application with Docker:
+Follow the steps below to set up the Next.js application:

 **Clone the repository:**